 9-10-11-13-15-17-20-23-26 tooth sprockets.

-The Capreo cassette won't fit any other hub.
-The Capreo hub won't accept any other cassette except that a Taiwanese company, Chosen, is now manufacturing a hub to the same dimensions (exept asle length) and also a disk-brake hub which takes the same sprockets -- same axle length as the Capreo and so, with or without the brake disk. a 100% compatble replacement. .
+The Capreo cassette won't fit any other hub and the Capreo hub won't accept any other cassette except that a Taiwanese company, Chosen, is now manufacturing a hub to the same dimensions (exept axle length) and a disk-brake hub which takes the same sprockets -- same axle length as the Capreo and so, with or without the brake disk. a 100% compatble replacement. .

 The 4 smallest sprockets, 9, 10, 11 and 13 teeth are all special.

-Instead of using the male threaded lockring common to other Hyperglide cassettes, the Capreo uses a much smaller female threaded lockring, using the same 22 x 1 mm thread as common crank extractors.
+Instead of using the male threaded lockring common to other Hyperglide cassettes, the Capreo uses a much smaller female threaded lockring with the same 22 x 1 mm thread as most square-taper cranks.

 The Chosen A5217B-FN-130 hub has sealed bearings and 130mm spacing.
 It does not appear that the spacing is easily changed.
 The disk-brake version, A4217B-FN-135, however, has 135mm spacing.
 The threading of the lockring may be different.
 Thanks to Sam at Bike Friday for information about this hub.